StevenZambito/minesweeper/README.md

 ## Requirements

-Read over the documentation for the API we will be using:
+Documentation for the API used:

 `https://minesweeper-api.herokuapp.com/`